julia-sprenger/git-novice/episodes/08-collab.md

 name by default when we clone a repository.
 (This is why `origin` was a sensible choice earlier when we were setting up remotes by hand.)

-Take a look at the Owner's repository on GitHub again, and you should be able to see the new commit made by the Collaborator.
+Take a look at the Owner's repository on Algobank project again, and you should be able to see the new commit made by the Collaborator.
 You may need to refresh your browser to see the new commit.